-A breach of that duty occurs when the at-fault party fails to carry out that duty.
-If a driver fails to drive slowly on a slick road, he or she has breached the duty of safety.
+A breach of that duty occurs when the at-fault party fails to discharge that duty.
+If a driver fails to drive slowly on a slick road, he or she has breached their duty of care.
 Moreover, if a surgeon fails to take reasonable precautions during surgery, they too have also breached their duty of care.

 Thirdly, there is causation.
 In other words, the personal injury is directly caused by the breached duty.
 You get injured because the at-fault party failed to carry out the duty.

 Finally, there are damages.
 Personal injury damages encompass two types.
 There are compensatory damages and punitive damages.

 Compensatory damages assign a monetary value to the claimant’s injuries.
 This can be a value assigned to physical, emotional and/or financial injuries.

 Within compensatory damages, there are also two types.
 Special damages and general damages.
 Special damages refer to money awarded for costs and expenses.
 These expenses can bemedical costs, costs of disability living, lost wages, property repairs and replacements, and even funeral costs.